-Reinforce: Recognition and Accountability Framework
+Reinforce: recognition and accountability framework

-Our Recognition and Accountability Framework (RAF) reinforces quality in everything our people do in delivering on our strategy, with a focus on the provision of services to our clients, how we work with our people and driving a high quality culture.
-It holds leadership and partners accountable for quality behaviours and quality outcomes beyond compliance.
+Our recognition and accountability framework (RAF) reinforces quality in everything our people do in delivering on our strategy, with a focus on the provision of services to our clients, how we work with our people and driving a high quality culture.
+It holds leadership and partners accountable for quality outcomes beyond compliance.
 Our RAF considers and addresses the following key elements:

 - Quality outcomes: We provide transparent quality outcomes to measure the achievement of quality objectives.
-Our quality outcomes take into account meeting professional standards and the PwC network and our firm's standards and policies. - Behaviours: We have set expectations of the right behaviours that support the right attitude to quality, the right tone from the top and a strong engagement with quality objectives. - Interventions/recognition: We have put in place interventions and recognition that promote and reinforce positive behaviours and drive a culture of quality. - Consequences/reward: We have implemented financial and non-financial consequences and rewards that are commensurate to outcome and behaviour and sufficient to incentivize the right behaviours to achieve quality objectives.
+Our quality outcomes take into account meeting professional standards and the PwC network and our firm's standards and policies. - Behaviours: We have set expectations of the right behaviours that support the right attitude to quality, the right tone from the top and a strong engagement with quality objectives. - Interventions/recognition: We have put in place interventions and recognition that promote and reinforce positive behaviours and drive a culture of quality. - Consequences/reward: We have implemented financial and non-financial consequences and rewards that are commensurate to outcome and behavior and sufficient to incentivize the right behaviours to achieve quality objectives.